mkmccarty/TokenTimeBoostBot/README.md

 /join farmer-mention

-Add a farmer to the contract
+Add a farmer to the contract within that channel.
+The players are added as Farmers without 🔔 DM notifications.

 ### Swap Current and Next Token Player ###

 /swap
 command to swap yourself when currently boosting to next

-### Sweep Farmers to Contract ###

-/sweep command to pull in uses in channel into contract Best when used in a dedicated contract thread.
-Add all Users in that thread to a contract.
-The players are added as Farmers without the 🔔 DM notifications.

 ### Priority Request ###